ulfhognas/Johns-Hopkins-Covid-19-script/README.md

 First slot is a country or "globally", e.g. "Sweden", "US", or "United Kingdom".

-Second slot ("daysback") is the number of days you want to go back from today, e.g. 45
+second slot ("startday") is the days you want to start from, where 1 is February 22, 2020, 2 is February 23 and so on

 Third slot ("series") is which series you want to see:
 1 deaths only (default)